Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

 However, when your application is already running for more than 15 minutes, your application becomes immutable.
-Any changes to your application code will require you to re-authenticate for security reason.
+Any changes to your application code will require you to re-authenticate to restart your application for security reason.

+Restart your application using `$ node device.js` or using the CLI below.

 At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.